HaruHoo/WEB_Learning_Projects/README.md

 5. Day-05: Can be used to load the progress, the performance: the progress gradually fades out while the background gradually highlighted.
 6. Day-06: The boxes can be showed up or slided out when user scrolling the mouse cursor.
 Can be used to show something actively.
 7. Day-07: The whole website page is be splited in 2 pages, and the two pages will be scaled while user mouse's hover.
+8. Day-08: Design a fantastic unfolding animation when user login.